Delta-R-git/RashBoard-Personal-Shortcut-Dashboard/README.md

 2. Open index.html in any browser
 3. Start adding and organizing shortcuts
 4. Press Save to store everything locally
+5. Use the code or app as you please

-That's it — your dashboard becomes your personal dashboard.
+That's it — your Rashboard becomes your personal dashboard.